For an initial consultation, call us now on 0300 131 6767

 How are people deported/removed from the UK?

 Foreign nationals may be deported or removed on chartered flights, or on standard scheduled flights.
-Charter flights are where the Home Office charter an entire aircraft for the purposes of returning a number of individuals to a specific country; rules on challenging removal in such cases are different.
+Charter flights are where the Home Office charters an entire aircraft for the purposes of returning a number of individuals to a specific country; rules on challenging removal in such cases are different.

 As a niche Manchester-based law firm specialising in immigration law, we regularly advise clients throughout the North West and the UK on human rights and refugee law issues.
 Our lawyers draw on many years’ experience to provide clear, realistic legal advice on seeking protection under refugee and Human Rights Conventions.